TKAB/website-unconfuse-jekyll/pages/index.md

   unconfuse helps you to track your info while you're browsing and makes it easy to find it later.

-  It helps you to sort out valuable from irrelevant stuff and keep it organized.
+  It assists you in sorting out valuable from irrelevant stuff and keeping it organized.
 ---

 [log in](https://app.unconfuse.me)